Amirhossein79e/Neumorphism/README.md

 2.`NeuTextView` same as AppCompatTextView<br/>
 3.`NeuButton` same as AppCompatButton<br/>

-The attributes you should specify them, if you don't use them then the view use default value defined in library :
+The attributes you should specify, if you don't use them then the view use the default value defined in the library :

 1. `app:neu_background_color="solid color"` : <br/>
 This attr set the solid background color for the view. currently not support gradient.